Location: UK: London

 What you can expect

-- The Career Returners Programme offers a paid placement of 6 months, starting in May 2022, and the possibility of a permanent role at the end of the assignment
+- The Career Returners Programme offers a paid placement of 6-months, starting in June 2023, and the possibility of a permanent role at the end of the assignment.

 - There are roles on offer in the following areas: